How to Unscramble Words Faster: Tips from a Word Game Pro

 Untimed practice builds vocabulary.
 Timed practice builds speed.
 You need both.

-The difference between a casual solver and a fast one is pattern recognition under pressure.
-Your brain needs to learn that the clock is not a threat — it's a motivator.
-Daily timed practice rewires your response from "panic and freeze" to "scan and solve."
+The difference between casual and fast is pattern recognition under pressure.
+Daily timed practice rewires your brain from "panic and freeze" to "scan and solve."

-Scramgram is designed exactly for this: one puzzle a day, 30 seconds, same puzzle for everyone.
-It's a daily rep for your word-finding muscles.
-Quick, painless, and weirdly addictive.
+Scramgram is built for this: one puzzle a day, 30-second survival clock, same puzzle for everyone.
+A daily rep for your word-finding muscles.

 The secret isn't talent.
 It's reps.
-Every puzzle you solve makes the next one a little faster.
+Every puzzle makes the next one faster.
 Not sure where to start?
-Learn how to play Scramgram and try our strategy guide for getting 5 stars.
+Learn how to play Scramgram, try our strategy guide for getting 5 stars, or learn what SCRAM does and how to use it.